 Speakers and Topics at the Mentor+ Conference 2018

-Keld Arenholt Christensen, Projekt Manager and Senior Advisor at Department of Business and Management, Aalborg University.
+Keld Arenholt Christensen, is a Senior Advisor at Department of Business and Management, Aalborg University.

-Christine Lunde, Mentor and Managing Director at MARCOD, Maritime Center for Operations
+Christine Lunde is the Managing Director at MARCOD, Maritime Center for Operations, and a mentor.

 Location: Bernstorff Palace, Copenhagen

 The Mentor+ Conference 2018 will take place at Bernstorff Places.
 The Palace was built over 6 years from 1759 to 1765 and up until 1939, members of the Danish Royal Family used it as residence.
 Since 2009, Bernstorff Palace has been a hotel and conference center.

 The conference itself takes place in Kavalergården (The Cavaliers Room), but we have ensured that you will enjoy your lunch at the palace, overlooking the spectacular Palace Garden.
 You will then be able to experience the historic palace on close range.